WillNickols/Maaslin3/README.md

     * Formatted with features as columns and samples as rows.
     * The transpose of this format is also okay.
     * Possible metadata in this file include gender or age.
+(3).
+Spike-in file
+    * This file is tab-delimited.
+    * One column of abundances (total or reference feature) and samples as rows.
+    * If the abundance is a reference feature, the column name should be the same as the feature
+    * Otherwise, the column name should be 'total'
+    * If all reference spike-ins were the same, the column should be all 1s.

 The data file can contain samples not included in the metadata file (along with the reverse case).
 For both cases, those samples not